 - Heat oil in a pan.
 Add mustard seeds and crackle them.
 Then add chopped green, curry leaves, a pinch of asafoetida and turmeric powder.

 - Stir very well.
 Add 8 to 10 medium sized, chopped tomatoes.

 - Stir very well and saute the tomatoes till they are about half done.

-- When the tomatoes are half cooked, add 1 to 1.5 tbsp jaggery and salt.
+- When the tomatoes are half cooked, add jaggery and salt as required.
 Add both jaggery and salt as per your taste.
 Stir very well and cook the tomatoes further till they soften.

-- When the tomatoes have softened and cooked well, add the ground peanut powder, roasted desiccated coconut and 2 tbsp chopped coriander leaves.
+- When the tomatoes have softened and cooked well, add the ground peanut powder, roasted desiccated coconut and chopped coriander leaves.